jon-chun/cultural-analytics/docs/index.md

 ## Overview

 Computational cultural analytics refers to the collection, analysis, modeling and visualization of data for the exploration of contemporary and historical cultures.
-Driven by domain expertise from study in traditional fields like political science or literary criticism, computational methods augment research by incorporating the analysis of data created by constitutent entities and their interactions (e.g. social media, government documents, contextualizing financial narratives, etc).
+Driven by domain expertise from study in traditional fields like political science or literary criticism, computational methods augment research by incorporating the analysis of data created by constituent entities and their interactions (e.g. social media, government documents, contextualizing financial narratives, etc).

 This is an advanced methods course focused on learning to work with complex data types.
 The topics learned in this course will dramatically expand the possibilities of your future research in cultural analysis and generalize to analysis in any domain.
 This course presumes some coding experience or the introductory course to Digital Humanities, [IPHS 200 Programming Humanity](https://programminghumanity.wordpress.com/) or the even more advanced course [IPHS 300 AI for the Humanities](https://aiforthehumanities.wordpress.com/).